OxHainan/cloak-docs/docs/source/develop-cloak-smart-contract/compiler.rst

 Policy Generator
 ====================
-With checked AST, Policy Generator generates a privacy config :math:`P` for the contract.
+With checked AST, Policy Generator generates a privacy policy :math:`P` for the contract.
 :math:`P` simplifies and characterizes the privacy invariants.
 Typically, :math:`P` includes variables with data type and owners.
 It also includes ABI, a read-write set of each function.
 Specifically, :math:`P` records each function’s characteristics from four aspects, *inputs*, *read*, *mutate* and *return*.
 The *inputs* includes its parameters with specified data type and owner; *read* records state variables the function read in execution; *mutate* records the contract states it mutated; *return* records the return variables.
 Since :math:`P` has recorded the details of state variables in the head, *e.g.*, data type and owner, **Policy Generator** leaves the variable identities in *read*, *mutate* and *return*.